Oftentimes people ask me how I make my mixes better in low frequencies. How I ADD PUNCH to my kick, bass, and other low-frequency instruments.

-This is a common problem among music producers.
+This is a common problem among novice music producers.
 They can’t figure out how to handle low-frequency instruments to create the PERFECT PUNCH in the mix.

 Let’s start it,